hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ### Implementation & Technology

-So, we need a frontend.

-Ouch!

-We don't want to turn this into a monster project, so a bunch of simple HTML forms will do.
-We built them using Jinja templates.
+We essentially want to build a couple of simple HTML pages and tie them together.
+We built HTMLs using Jinja templates.
 ChatGPT turned out to be super helpful for this.
 We often just supplied a dataclass, and it spat out a template for us.
 Apart from the occasional field misalignments, it worked like a charm.
 Moreover, we were able to generate Javascript code for charts showing the predictions and optimization results almost by just copy-pasting ChatGPT's output.

 We used FastAPI to serve the API and the frontend.
 I prefer FastAPI over other Python as has a neat way of solving data validation, and it is well documented.
-I do not particularly care about it being fast, since speed is not a concern for this project.
+Compared to Flask, FastAPI feels more opinionated, so I don't have to sort through 10 ways to do something when I'm prototyping.

 Since this is now a proper application, we should use an actual database.
 We opted for SQLite.
 It runs in-process, so it is easy to set up and use.
 We don't need to worry about setting up a database server, and we can easily back up the data.